 Also, fats consumed should be less than 30% of our total energy intake as the body does not need high cholesterol levels but rather needs more energy.
 Therefore, we should strive to monitor our consumption of meat, cheese, palm oil, cream, pizza, and so on.
-Reducing fast food consumption can be an excellent way to avoid excessive salt, sugar, and more fat consumption.
-While also helping with weight loss.
+The health facts show that reducing fast food consumption can be an excellent way to avoid excessive salt, sugar, and fat consumption.
+While also helping with weight loss and prolonging life expectancy.

 #10 - Reducing salt intake to the recommended level of less than 5g per day could prevent 1.7 million deaths a year2

 Today’s typical meals exceed the recommended intake levels for solid and saturated fats, salt, and added sugars.
 This unhealthy practice has contributed to fatal health complications.
-Keeping salt intake under 5g daily can help prevent heart disease, stroke, heart attack, and hypertension in adults.
+Keeping salt intake under 5g daily can help lower the risk of heart disease, stroke, heart attack, and hypertension in adults.